Solid Waste Recycling

 Wharton Computing Deskside Recycling Pilot a Success

-In November 2010, we launched a deskside recycling pilot in partnership with Wharton Computing on the 2nd floor of Vance Hall.
+In November 2010, we launched a deskside recycling pilot in partnership with Wharton Computing on the 2nd floor of Dinan Hall.
 We removed deskside trash cans and replaced them with deskside paper recycling bins and upgraded the central recycling/trash stations in each cluster.

 Results from February 2011 showed a 204% increase in recycling on that floor.
 Thank you to our amazing housekeeping team for fantastic tracking and implementation and to Wharton Computing for incredible participation.